bsmith89/strain-corr/doc/manuscript/manuscript.md

 panel represent individual samples, colors represent _E. coli_ strains inferred from StrainFacts, and the height of colored bars indicates strain abundance normalized to total _E. coli_ abundance in the sample.
-For donors, samples are ordered arbitrarily.
+For donors, samples are in arbitrary order.
 Recipient samples are ordered by collection day and include samples at baseline (labeled "B") collected before initial FMT treatment, samples collected before each of up to six maintenance FMT doses (labeled "M1" to "M6"), and up to three